Poll: Donald Trump Seen As ‘Illegitimate President’ By Most Young Americans

 The Democratic Party fares slightly better, with 47 percent of respondents expressing a positive view of them, versus 36 percent of them who see the party in a negative light.

-Supporters of the Democratic Party are largely comprised of people of color, with 60 percent of blacks, Asians and Latinos holding positive views of the party.
+Supporters of the Democratic Party are largely comprised of people of color, with 60 percent of blacks, Asians, and Latinos holding positive views of the party.

 Young whites are somewhat more likely to have unfavorable than favorable views, at 47 percent to 39 percent.